splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 specific failure reason, and worker-run link.
 Request and package IDs are included only when the failure occurred after Splunkbase received an upload.
 The warning is independent of `SEND_RELEASE_MESSAGE`, which controls standard release announcements.
+The worker sends no transient verification-retry warning.
+A separate `workflow_run` observer reports cancelled or timed-out drain runs because a cancelled worker may not get a chance to run its own exception handler.

 Blocked issues remain open until an operator resolves the cause and explicitly authorizes another queue attempt.
 An operator must not retry the multipart POST